 Manchester University's academic program is housed in four colleges.
-The Teacher Education Program is a part of the College of Education and Social Sciences, along with the Departments of Communication Studies, Criminal Justice, Economics, Gerontology, History, International Studies, Political Science, Psychology, Social Work and Sociology.
+The Teacher Education Program is a part of the College of Education and Social Sciences, along with the Departments of Communication Studies, Criminology, Digital Media, Gerontology, History, International Studies, Political Science, Pre-Law, Psychology, Psychology, Public Relations, Social Work and Sociology.
 Education faculty develop the teacher licensing curriculum and policies with frequent references to state and professional organizations' standards, requirements of accrediting agencies, current research, and knowledge of "best practice."
 The Department also conducts annual reviews of the scope and sequence of the curriculum to ensure current alignment with state and federal expectations.
 All university faculty participate in forming the general education program, which serves education majors as well.
 University faculty from the academic majors play a central role in choosing proficiencies and courses for the teacher candidates in their areas, by providing input and approval of proposed teaching patterns as representative members on the Teacher Education Committee.
 This committee meets monthly throughout the academic year.
-On campus, the Teacher Education Committee, with representatives from the four academic divisions, the administration, and the student body, recommends policies to guide the program, as well.
+On campus, the Teacher Education Committee, with representatives from the colleges with teacher licensure programs and the student body, recommends policies to guide the program, as well.
 This group also approves or denies candidates' progression to student teaching and hears appeals from teacher candidates who have special requests.
 The Teacher Advisory Council, a group of experienced teachers and administrators, provides practical suggestions that help shape Manchester's Teacher Education Program.
 The Indiana Department of Education has the final approval over the program developed by Manchester University.